Z-Bolt/OctoScreen/README.md

 You can read more about this at [`docker-install`](https://github.com/docker/docker-install)

-To compile the project, assuming that you already cloned this repository, just execute the `build` target, this will generate in `build` folder all the binaries and debian packages:
+To compile the project (assuming that you already cloned this repository), just execute the `build` target.
+This will generate all the binaries and debian packages in the `build` folder:

 ```sh
 make build
 ls -1 build/
 ```

-Default build is for STRETCH release of debian, but BUSTER and JESSIE is supported, if you build one, you just have to specify it during make.
+The default build is for the STRETCH release of debian, but BUSTER and JESSIE is possible.
+To build one of these targets, you just have to specify the package during make.
 Example for BUSTER:
 ```sh
 make build DEBIAN_PACKAGES=BUSTER